dznray4/dznray4/README.md

 Check ,Check ,and Check

-(A Bartender in a bar standing in front of a shelf outfitted with a loaded 357, 3 books and Four Shot glasses in front of him a Fully operational time-tabled Database of code.
+(A Bartender in a bar standing in front of a shelf outfitted with a loaded 357, 3 books and Four Shot glasses in front of him a Fully operational time-tabled Database of code and a plethora of stories to tell.)

 Somewhat like ourselves Guarding what we have and Love with what ever code of honour that we decide to live by.)

-[Finding Fun in what I Do, Stick Around to see the REMAINING Characters]
+[Finding Fun in what I Do, Stick Around to see the REMAINING Characters] - Darryl Hardy-Branch

 <!---
 dznray4/dznray4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.